-Details of the school's DSLs are set out in our child protection and safeguarding policy as well as relevant job descriptions.
+Details of the school's DSL and DDSL are set out in our child protection and safeguarding policy as well as relevant job descriptions.

-The DSLs take lead responsibility for online safety in school, in particular:
+The DSL is the headteacher.
+DDSLs also take lead responsibility for online safety in school, in particular:

-- Supporting the headteacher in ensuring that staff understand this policy and that it is being implemented consistently throughout the school - Working with the headteacher and other staff, as necessary, to address any online safety issues or incidents - Managing all online safety issues and incidents in line with the school child protection policy
+- Supporting the headteacher in ensuring that staff understand this policy and that it is being implemented consistently throughout the school - Working with the headteacher and governing board to review this policy annually and ensure the procedures and implementation are updated and reviewed regularly - Taking the lead on understanding the filtering and monitoring systems and processes in place on school devices and school networks - Working with the ICT service manager at Shropshire LA to make sure the appropriate systems and processes are in place - Working with the headteacher and other staff, as necessary, to address any online safety issues or incidents - Managing all online safety issues and incidents in line with the school child protection policy - Ensuring that any online safety incidents are logged on CPOMs, correctly tagged, and dealt with appropriately in line with this policy

-- Ensuring that any online safety incidents are logged (see appendix 5) and dealt with appropriately in line with this policy - Ensuring that any incidents of cyber-bullying are logged and dealt with appropriately in line with the school behaviour policy - Updating and delivering staff training on online safety - Liaising with other agencies and/or external services if necessary - Providing regular reports on online safety in school to the headteacher and/or governing board
+- Ensuring that any incidents of cyber-bullying are logged and dealt with appropriately in line with the school behaviour policy - Updating and delivering staff training on online safety (appendix 4 contains a self-audit for staff on online safety training needs) - Liaising with other agencies and/or external services if necessary - Providing regular reports on online safety in school to the governing board - Undertaking annual risk assessments that consider and reflect the risks children face - Providing regular safeguarding and child protection updates, including online safety, to all staff, at least annually, in order to continue to provide them with relevant skills and knowledge to safeguard effectively